TVAC

 TVAC (The Vehicle Application Centre) was a British company based in Leyland, Lancashire that performed chassis conversions and assembled bodies for commercial vehicles, refuse trucks and fire engines.

 History

 In 1996 TVAC approached Plastisol, based in the Netherlands.
 At this time Plastisol produced bodies for airport crash fire engines.
 TVAC wanted Plastisol to produce bodies for smaller fire engines, and TVAC would assemble similar bodies under licence for the United Kingdom market.

+Following a strategic investment by private equity firm Venture Private Equity and the prior acquisition of Swain Bus & Coach Ltd during 2005, in April 2006, TVAC purchased minibus manufacturer Driveline.
+The company was subsequently reorganised into three business units, with the operations of Swain and Driveline folded into TVAC Passenger Vehicles, emergency service vehicle building being carried out under TVAC Blue Light, and other vehicle conversions being carried out under TVAC Special Vehicle Engineering.

 In 2007, TVAC and ambulance builder UV Modular were both acquired by asset and wealth management firm AssetCo, intending to consolidate AssetCo's position as the UK's largest supplier of fire appliances and ambulances.
 However, TVAC entered administration in December 2008 and were wound up early the next year; their intellectual property rights and some staff were subsequently acquired by former parent Plastisol.
 The directors of AssetCo at the time of TVAC's purchase were subsequently charged with 27 allegations of financial misconduct by the Financial Reporting Council in 2018.